• Skip to Content

 Tsinghua DrPH Program Requirements

-Course location and modality is found on the JHSPH website.
+Course location and modality is found on the BSPH website.

 Cohort Course Requirements

-Students will follow the cohort plan developed by the program administration each year.
+Students will follow the cohort plan developed by the program administration for each year.
 Students are expected to complete course requirements with their cohort.

 Year 1